 If potential problems arise on initial review of the security, further review and recommendation by an outside professional may be sought before making a final decision on acceptance of the gift.
-The final determination on the acceptance of closely held securities will be made by the Gift Acceptance Committee of the Foundation and legal counsel, when necessary.
+The final determination on the acceptance of closely held securities will be made by the Gift Acceptance Panel and the Foundation's legal counsel, when necessary.
 Every effort will be made to sell non-marketable securities as quickly as possible.